jsblogs/jsblogs.github.io/_posts/blogs/2019-07-24-getting-started-with-graphql.md

 ---
 layout: post
-id: Getting started with GraphQL (Java)
+identifier: Getting started with GraphQL (Java)
 title: Getting started with GraphQL (Java)
 status: published
 type: post
 published: true
 comments: true
 category: blogs
-tags: [GRAPHQL, API]
+tags: [java, graphql, rest-api]
 date: 2019-07-23T00:00:00-04:00
 comments: true
 share: true
 excerpt: This blog post will guide you through GraphQL Java development
-logo: graphql/graphql.png
+logo: graphql/graphql-32.png
 ---

 GraphQL is query language for your Rest APIs and gives client power to select exactly what they need.
 It also provides server side runtime to execute the queries.